 Frantz Fanon: Black Skin, White Mask, 1996, Dir.
 Isaac Julien and Mark Nash, DCP, colour, sound, 70 min

-Artist Isaac Julien and curator Mark Nash present their film collaboration Frantz Fanon: Black Skin, White Mask (1996), which was recently restored by the British Film Institute.
-This biographical portrait of the influential psychologist, philosopher, writer and revolutionary Frantz Fanon is named after his book Black Skin, White Masks (1952) about the psychological effects of colonialism.
+Recently restored by the British Film Institute, artist Isaac Julien and curator Mark Nash’s collaborative film is a biographical portrait of the influential psychologist, philosopher, writer and revolutionary Frantz Fanon, named after his book Black Skin, White Masks (1952) about the psychological effects of colonialism.
 With this film, Julien and Nash interpret ‘masks’ in the singular, reflecting upon Fanon’s critical theories and personal experience in Martinique that formed the basis for his writing.
 Fact and fiction are mixed in a complex web of stylistic approaches and narrative devices, with historical re-enactments played by actor Colin Salmon.

 Becky Hall is a trustee of the Stuart Hall Foundation.
 She studied literature before training at the Tavistock Clinic as a Child and Adolescent Psychotherapist and has worked in Child and Mental Health Services (CAMHS) for over ten years.
 She recently qualified as a psychoanalyst with the British Psychoanalytic Association and works for the NHS in fostering and adoption, and also in private practice.